w0lfschild/NoFavicons/README.md

 # Information:

 - Designed for OS X 10.9+
-- Designed for Google Chrome and Google Chrome Canary 50+
+- Designed for Google Chrome and Google Chrome Canary 60+
-- SIMBL plugin to remove the favicons from the Bookmark Bar in Google Chrome on OS X
+- A mySIMBL plugin to remove the favicons from the Bookmark Bar in Google Chrome on macOS
 - Author: [w0lfschild](https://github.com/w0lfschild)

 # Notes:

-- It might take a moment for labels to size properly
+- Re-arranging icons in the menubar will not show until a new window is opened or Chrome is restarted

 # Installation: